rita-s/song-popularity-prediction/.ipynb_checkpoints/README-checkpoint.md

 ## Subtitle

 ## 📝 Project Description

-Dataset: Spotify Music Dataset, containing features such as tempo, energy, danceability, valence, loudness, and instrumentalness, which can be used to categorise songs into different moods.

-Objective: To classify songs into various mood categories (e.g., Happy, Sad, Energetic, Calm) based on their musical features.

-Questions:
-Which features are most indicative of a song's mood?
-Can we accurately predict the mood of a song based on its Spotify features?

-Expected Outputs:
-A model that can classify songs into mood categories.
-Insights into the relationship between musical features and moods.

 Work that demonstrates a comprehensive knowledge of the subject area and addresses the assessment criteria in full.
 Work will show